 The Java Enterpise Plattform is a major technology of this era.
 The Java Enterprise Plattform embraced object-orientation with the concept of enterprise java beans (EJB).
 Prio to EJB3, entity beans and session beans where objects that were persisted by the application server itself, with a vague ressemblance to an object database.
 Every operations would be carried as a synchronous operation over the network.
 The technology proved however to be hard to use because of the associated network costs.
 Another mismatch.
 Starting with EJB3, entity beans were turned into regular objects persisted with an object-relational mapper.

-Other approach to object-orientation exists.
+Other approaches to object-orientation exists.
 Domain-driven design promotes rich domain model in accordance with the concept of “modelling the world as objects”.
 To solve the object-relational mismatch, the domain model is kept separate from the model used for persistence.
 So called repositories take care of dealing with the mismatch.

 The actor pardigm can be seen as a special form of object-orientation where objects communicate asynchronously.
 Actors are stateful domain entites.
 This avoids the problem of networking but doesn’t provide out of the box a solution for persistence.
 Some way to solve it is through event sourcing of object serialisation.